UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/atom_as_ide.rst

 White Space Management
 ----------------------

-Atom knows that you are writing Python and helps you out by dealing with spaces and tabs in the same way.
+Atom knows when you are writing Python and helps you out by dealing with spaces and tabs in the same way.
 When in a Python file, if you type 4 spaces, then hit delete, you are taken back a tab.

 There are also some handy Whitespace tools built-in.
-Under the Packages --> Whitespace menu, you will find tools to turn all tabs into spaces, all spaces into tabs, among other whitespace- related options.
+Under the Packages --> Whitespace menu, you will find tools to turn all tabs into spaces, all spaces into tabs, among other whitespace-related options.

 Follow-Along